vaginessa/dns-wiki/FAQ.md

 > Only apps are listed that have **internet permissions**.

 ### AFWall+ does not work under CM 7.x, how can i fix this?

-> Please upgrade your CM version, because this is **not supported anymore**.
+> CM 7.x uses old version of iptables which has conflict with AFWall+ built-in iptables.
 As a workaround you can try to update your iptables to the latest version.
+But it should work without it.
+Contact developer/raise an issue on github.

 ### Install as regular app
 > adb install afwall+.apk